 Chicago, Illinois 60612

 One of our favorite Chicago roasters runs a very nice coffee counter out of the front of their West Town roastery.
-Located a few blocks north of the United Center and about a mile and a half west of the restaurant row that has congealed around Fulton Market, it’s a very pleasant space to experience all the wonderful coffees Metric offers and peak into their roasting operation.
-A bonus awesome place to drink their coffee in Chicago: the Museum of Contemporary Art, which slings Metric drinks from their downstairs coffee counter.
+Located a few blocks north of the United Center and about a mile and a half west of the restaurant row that has congealed around Fulton Market, it’s a very pleasant space to experience all the wonderful types of coffees Metric offers and peak into their roasting operation.
+A bonus awesome place to drink their coffee in Chicago: the Museum of Contemporary Art, which slings Metric coffee drinks from their downstairs counter.

 Four Letter Word Coffee